Canon G1 X Mark III vs Leica T

 |17.||Sony A6000||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
 In contrast, the T Typ 701 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the G1X Mark III and T Typ 701 can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Leica T Manual.

 So how do things add up?
 Which of the two cameras – the Canon G1 X Mark III or the Leica T – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.